A majority of Democrats look to Biden, not Sanders, during a crisis: poll

 Edison compiles voter polls and live election results for media organizations including ABC News, CBS News, CNN, NBC News and Reuters.
 It gathered responses before the Tuesday primaries from people who said they were definitely voting, including 800 in Florida, 611 in Arizona and 600 in Illinois.

-Reporting by Chris Kahn; Editing by Dan Burns and Peter Cooney
+Reporting by Chris Kahn; Editing by Dan Burns, Peter Cooney and Sonya Hepinstall